imagesss

 • Whereas adult court focuses on punishing individuals who are convicted, juvenile court aims to rehabilitate minors.

-• When a minor is brought to juvenile court, they are said to have committed “delinquent acts” instead of “crimes.
+• When a minor is brought to juvenile court, they are said to have committed “delinquent acts” instead of “crimes.”

-• Juveniles who must wait for their case to be heard are not sent to jail, but rather juvenile hall.
+• Juveniles who must wait for their case to be heard are not sent to jail, but rather to juvenile hall.

 • If juveniles are convicted, they are not sent to jail, but to the California Youth Authority or put on probation.